-Abstract: This paper investigates the effects of successful assassinations of mayors on the capacity of local governments.
-By leveraging the randomness in the outcomes of assassination attempts against mayors in Mexico in 2002-21, I find that the fiscal and personnel capacities of municipal governments that lose their mayors deteriorate.
+Abstract: This paper investigates the effects of losing mayors to successful assassinations on the capacity of local governments.
+By leveraging the randomness in the outcomes of assassination attempts against mayors in Mexico in 2002-21, I find that the loss of mayors negatively affects the fiscal and personnel capacities of the local governments.
 Municipal tax collection decreases by 29%.
-The share of public expenditure on construction projects increases by 6.3 percentage points at the expense of other primary services.
-Municipal workers in their 30s and 40s leave the position.
+The share of expenditure on primary services falls by 3 percentage points and is crowded out toward investment in construction.
+Municipal workers at productive stages in their careers leave the position.
 The back-of-the-envelope calculation shows that wages should increase by 13% to retain them after assassinations.
-Organized criminal groups take advantage of the vacuum of power by increasing their presence in municipalities with successful assassinations.
-The results are not explained by non-political violence, levels of economic activities, or changes in population.
+Organized criminal groups take advantage of the loss of mayors by increasing their presence in municipalities with successful assassinations.
+The results are not explained by non-political violence, levels of economic activities, or population changes.
 The results speak to the significance of leaders in maintaining fiscal capacity and retaining capable personnel in the workforce even in a violent environment.